TIMELINE-Key dates and milestones in the S&P 500's history

+YAOUNDE, March 8 Cameroon and the International Monetary Fund are considering a two-year aid programme for the Central African country to deliver sustained and inclusive economic growth.

-NEW YORK, March 28 Standard & Poor's, initially known as the Standard Statistics Company, created its first stock market index in 1923.
+NEW YORK May 6 Standard & Poor's, initially known as the Standard Statistics Company, created its first stock market index in 1923.
 It consisted of the stocks of 233 companies and was computed weekly.

 Three years later, it developed a 90-stock composite price index computed daily.
 That was expanded over the years.